 Pescador Pro 120 is a Fleet Fishing Machine

 At only 64 pounds with seat, the Pro 120 is lighter than almost every boat in its class.
-The weight savings come from a paired down hull that isn’t light on form or function.
+The weight savings come from a pared down hull that isn’t light on form or function.

 Starting in the bow, Perception replaced the bow hatch with a gear well, perfect for throwing extra stuff or the day’s catch.
 The well scupper is oversized and leads to a recessed transducer port in the bottom of the boat.